quantumgardener/qg.blog/content/notes/Zotero is my filing cabinet.md

 datetime: 2024-07-18T16:08:03
 updated: 2024-08-21T23:28:22
 ---
+[[Zotero]] is a tool used by academics to manage their research journals and citations.
+I am using it as my digital filing cabinet.
+The idea of a filing cabinet is just one of many were a physical medium has been translated into a digital one, often bringing the limitations of the physical into the digital.
+When I say, "filing cabinet" I mean the single place of storage for those documents that would otherwise have a paper-based equivalent.

 > [!INFO]
 > The information below remains relevant as it describes how I use [[Zotero]] as part of my document management solution, but for my current overall process see [[Organising digital knowledge across multiple systems]].
 >
 > The major difference is documents are no longer stored in [[OneDrive]] with links to Zotero, but in a locally hosted webdav server on my [[Synology DiskStation DS920+]] NAS.

-[[Zotero]] is a tool used by academics to manage their research journals and citations.
-I am using it as my digital filing cabinet.
-The idea of a filing cabinet is just one of many were a physical medium has been translated into a digital one, often bringing the limitations of the physical into the digital.
-When I say, "filing cabinet" I mean the single place of storage for those documents that would otherwise have a paper-based equivalent.

 The folder (or directory) structure of storage systems is limited because it is hierarchical.
 A single document cannot exist in two places at once without there being two copies^[Windows shortcuts or symlinks do allow this with so much effort it's not worth it].

 The typical way around this is to use software to provide a level of abstraction over the top of the file system.
-Applications such as [[DevonThin]]k or Zotero do this.
+Applications such as [[DevonThink]] or Zotero do this.
 They provide the means to:
 - add metadata such as tags, publisher etc. to a file
 - group files in collections - thereby overcoming the limitations of the hierarchical structure
 - bring all files together in a single database